MicrosoftDocs/dataexplorer-docs/data-explorer/web-share-queries.md

 ## Export to CSV

-To export the query results to a CSV file, do the following:
+To export the query results to a CSV file, follow these steps:

 1. In the query window, select the query that you want to export.